DCLP/dclpxsltbox/README.md

     ```git clone git@github.com:DCLP/dclpxsltbox.git```

-    This gets you a local copy of this dclpxsltbox repository, which contains transform tools and a place to put results for sharing back to github.
+    This gets you a working copy of the dclpxsltbox repository, which contains transform tools and a place to put results for sharing back to github.
+The "master" branch, which is checked out by default by ```git clone``` represents the tested, deploy-to-production branch of the code in this repository.

 4. Now issue this command in ```{your-working-dir}```:

-    ```git clone git@github.com:DCLP/navigator.git -b xslt-master```
+    ```git clone git@github.com:DCLP/navigator.git```

-    This gets you the **"xslt-master" branch** of the **"DCLP" fork** of the *Papyrological Navigator (PN)* code, which includes the PN-specific XSLT files that we are working on, i.e., navigator/pn-xslt)
+    This gets you a working copy of the **"DCLP" fork** of the *Papyrological Navigator (PN)* code, which includes the PN-specific XSLT files that we are working on, i.e., navigator/pn-xslt).
+The "master" branch, which is checked out by default by ```git clone``` represents the tested, deploy-to-production branch of the DCLP version of the Papyrological Navigator.

 5. Now cd into the ```navigator``` directory that contains the clone you just created in step 4.